 Are you looking for summer journal prompts for your children?

-At times I’ve struggled to come up with creative prompts for my own children.
+I’ve struggled to come up with creative prompts for my own children.
 Sometimes young writers, especially elementary-age, stare at a blank page and feel intimidated.
 You can kick their imagination into gear with creative writing prompts.

-Last week, I wrote about middle grade series recommendations for young readers.
+Last week, I wrote about middle-grade series recommendations for young readers.

 20 Summer Journal Prompts for Children